The Role of Augmented Reality Audio

 When we shift the focus from wearables to smartphones, we run into a new set of challenges.
 In their current form, smartphones only provide a 'flavor' of AR/VR.
 In either case, sound is experienced directly through the device speakers or through an additional set of headphones.
 In the case of virtual reality, the user could be looking at three different form factors to immerse themselves: the smartphone, headset and headphones.
 And even then, the experience can still be somewhat clunky.

 Finally, there are battery concerns with untethered devices.
 The processing power required for AR/VR visuals considerably impacts the battery life of the device.
 Adding acoustics that match the visuals can further affect battery life, leading to less-than-desirable user experiences.
-Combined with the high cost of manufacturing today's AR/VR gadgets, it is easy to see why sound may not be a priority in development.
+Combined with the high cost of manufacturing today's gadgets, it is easy to see why virtual and augmented reality audio may not be a priority in development.

 But can AR/VR be truly immersive without sound?
 Some creators claim sound makes up 50 percent of the experience.
 Without the right audio cues to match the visuals, the brain doesn't comprehend AR/VR with full fidelity.
 Poor quality or the lack of sound takes away from the "event," crippling the stories being told through these mediums.